BVI Highlights

 The Baths

 This is the most famous natural attraction in the BVI.
-The most well-known attraction on the island, these giant boulders or batholiths, brought to the surface by volcanic eruptions, are scattered about forming a beautiful grotto and tranquil pools to wade in and walk along the shore over and under rocks with rope guides and wooden steps.
-After walking to the top you can enjoy a nice cold cocktail at “The top of the Baths” restaurant.
-Top of the Baths is on a hill overlooking the scenic views of the Sir Francis Drake channel.
-It includes a restaurant, bar, pool, and collection of shops – all with panoramic views of the BVI.
+These giant boulders or batholiths, brought to the surface by volcanic eruptions, are scattered about forming a beautiful grotto with tranquil pools to wade in and walk around.
+Walk to “The top of the Baths” restaurant, bar and pool for a cocktail and amazing views over the Sir Francis Drake Channel.

 North Sound